 I guess, no matter where you are in your ‘race bubble’ whether it be pre-race training, pre-race tapering phase, mid-race, or recovering post-race, nutrition & hydration strategies are always about planning, organisation, and being prepared for the unexpected, this is pretty much KEY with regards to marathon fuelling not being tricky!!

 If you have already read through some of our other Mountain Fuel articles such as ‘Macronutrients’, ‘Understanding Carbohydrates’ or ‘The Lakeland 100’ then you will be aware that current guidelines for in-race carbohydrate consumption states that individuals can only generally oxidize 1-1.1g/CHO/min (~60g/hr), with a possible increase up to ~90/g/hr in well-trained athletes (6).
-Here at Mountain Fuel® we suggest that this be done by consuming our Mountain Fuel® Xtreme Energy Fuel throughout the event.
-Mixed with 500ml of water, 50g of Mountain Fuel® Xtreme Energy Fuel will provide 40g of energy providing carbohydrates, which may be increased to 60g with an extra scoop popped in to your water bottle.
-Mountain Fuel® Xtreme Energy Fuel provides a gentler sustained energy release, and is much easier on the stomach than energy gels are, however, that’s not to say that energy gels are an absolute no, for some athletes who are pushing really hard in-race need a much quicker energy release and therefore energy gels do have a place in sporting performance, but should be used with caution and experience.
+Here at Mountain Fuel® we suggest that this be done by consuming our Mountain Fuel Sports Jellies or Mountain Fuel® Xtreme Energy Fuel throughout the event depending on whether you are doing a road or trail marathon.
+For the road you can simply carry your Sports Jellies and depending on your intensity and your time consume one every, 30, 45 or 60 mins.
+If you are doing a trail marathon you can mix an energy fuel with 500ml of water, 50g of Mountain Fuel® Xtreme Energy Fuel will provide 40g of energy providing carbohydrates, which may be increased to 60g if you also have a Sports Jelly in the hour.
+Mountain Fuel® Xtreme Energy Fuel & Sports Jelly provide a gentler sustained energy release, and is much easier on the stomach than traditional energy gels.

 Remember, everybody is different, everybody’s goals are different, so everybody’s marathon nutrition plan should be different!!